 While social media accounts can enhance communication and access to information, they also present risks related to privacy, mental health, misinformation, addiction, and online harassment.
 Users should be mindful of these downsides and take steps to protect themselves and their well-being.

-I’ve been slowly eliminating my social media information, especially pictures, although it was limited from the start.
-Not wanting my exact residence location known, Latouche Island has worked perfectly for close to 20 years.
-My real friends know where I’m at.
+Over the past three years, I’ve been selectively eliminating my social media information, especially pictures, although this data has been limited from the start.
+Never wanting my exact residence known, I have used Latouche Island for close to 20 years.
+My family and friends know where I’m at.

-The worst thing that could happen to me is for someone to steal my personal identity and then sue me a year later, finding out that it got them nowhere.
-For those actually believing this statement, today is April Fools’ Day, and I couldn’t resist.
+Perhaps, the worst thing that could occur is for someone to steal my personal identity and then sue me down the road, after finding out they ended up with a warped sense of humor.
+For those actually believing this final statement, today is April Fools’ Day, and I couldn’t resist.
 Everything else here is true!